njs365/CS386-Project/Inception.md

 **Representational Quotes**

-* Definetely sounds like a helpful app!
+* Definitely sounds like a helpful app!
 * The location and price finding would be the best features for me.
 * I would love a sales and coupons section